 To apply for admission to Holy Cross College please complete and submit the following:

-Note: after completing the first page, you will receive an automated email with a PIN and login information.
+Note: after completing the first page of the Holy Cross Application for Admission, you will receive an automated email with a PIN and login information.
 If you need to stop and return to your application at a later time, use the login information provided in that email.
 Once you review and submit your application, you will no longer be able to login to your form.

-- Please submit official results of the Test of English as a Foreign Language (TOEFL) (www.toefl.org).
+- Official results of the Test of English as a Foreign Language (TOEFL) (www.toefl.org).
 Minimum TOEFL score of 530 on the paper exam or 71 on the internet-based exam.
 The International English Language Testing System Exam (IELTS) is also accepted with a score of 6.0.

-A formal essay is not required for admission.
 If you wish consideration of unique circumstances, you are encouraged to provide a personal statement detailing your situation, including relevant information.
-You may submit your statement via e-mail at firstname.lastname@example.org.
+You may submit your statement via email at email@example.com.

 The College is required by the United States Immigration and Naturalization Service to determine that you have sufficient financial resources to cover all of your expenses while you are in the United States.
 Once you are admitted, you will need to provide the following before we can issue an I-20 in order for you to apply for your F-1 Visa:

-- A completed and signed Financial Guarantee Statement (click to open) and official documentation verifying that you possess sufficient financial resources to cover your cost of attendance (tuition and fees, living expenses, textbooks) at Holy Cross College for one year.
+- A completed and signed Financial Guarantee Statement with supporting official documentation verifying that you possess sufficient financial resources to cover your cost of attendance (tuition and fees, living expenses, textbooks) at Holy Cross College for one year.
 Official verification documentation cannot be more than six months old.
-Students applying for the Fall semester must have documentation of $39,500 (U.S. Dollars) in the Specific Source of Funds section on the Financial Guarantee Statement before an I-20 can be issued.
+Students applying for the fall semester 2018 must have documentation of $45,744 (U.S. Dollars) in the Specific Source of Funds section on the Financial Guarantee Statement before an I-20 can be issued.

 - A copy of the photo identification page of your passport as required by the Department of Homeland Security.